 1. Low start-up costs

-The mobile model has the lowest startup overhead of all the models.
+As noted in the ultimate guide to the best body contouring courses, low cost of entry is one of the biggest advantages of starting a career in body contouring and the mobile model has the lowest startup overhead of all the models.
 With a mobile body sculpting business, you don’t have to sign a lease contract for a space you can’t afford.
 This is a big deal when you’re just starting out.
 While you’re building up a new practice, you may not have enough client fees to cover rent and utilities, much less having money left over for your salary…and that may have been holding you back.
 No such worries with a mobile model.

 2. Flexible schedule with more freedom